Canada's Economic Action Plan | Plan d'action économique du Canada |

 By David Macdonald & Armine Yalnizyan

-is hinting that he will turn, once more, to the traditional Conservative
+hinting that he will turn, once more, to the traditional Conservative fix

-fix for everything: tax cuts.
-Not only is this response yesterdays
+for everything: tax cuts.
+Not only is this response yesterdays news,

-news, it is the wrong answer for todays problems.
-Tax cuts are not
+it is the wrong answer for todays problems.
+Tax cuts are not the kind

-the kind of economic stimulus that would re-ignite consumer confidence,
+of economic stimulus that would re-ignite consumer confidence, and theres

 Related link: